filipmachala88/filipmachala88.github.io/README.md

 ## Purpose

 In this case used for:
-- Final product website prepared to use
+- webpage pre-view
-- Websites offering database or purchase stuff functions
+- testing of responsivity